eth-protocol-fellows/protocol-studies/docs/wiki/protocol/prehistory.md

 ## The information super highway

-From its humble beginnings in 1969 as a Cold War project ([ARPANET](https://en.wikipedia.org/wiki/ARPANET)), the internet has evolved into an unprecedented global phenomenon.
+From its humble beginnings in 1969 as a Cold War project ([ARPANET](https://en.wikipedia.org/wiki/ARPANET)), the Internet has evolved into an unprecedented global phenomenon.

 > "The Internet's pace of adoption eclipses all other technologies that preceded it.
 Radio was in existence 38 years before 50 million people tuned in; TV took 13 years to reach that benchmark.
 Sixteen years after the first PC kit came out, 50 million people were using one.
 Once it was opened to the general public, the Internet crossed that line in four years."\
 > — [The Emerging Digital Economy,(July 1998).](https://www.commerce.gov/sites/default/files/migrated/reports/emergingdig_0.pdf)